Forward policy: The Great Game

-In The Great Game, the Forward Policy or Forward School was identified with arguments for the annexation of, or the control of foreign policy of, states and territories on the Indian border.
+In The Great Game, the forward policy, or forward school, was identified with arguments for the annexation of, or the control of foreign policy of, states and territories on the Indian border.
 The policy came with a number of costs: of armies deployed to secure territory, or subsidies to client states; as well as opportunity costs such as the increased risk of revolt in other parts of India should troops be moved to the frontier.

-The Forward Policy stood in contrast with the "masterly inactivity" or Backward school of policy, which saw the geography of the subcontinent, especially the Himalayas, as sufficient protection against Russian encroachment, and which was - all things being equal - less risky and of lower cost.
+The forward policy stood in contrast with the "masterly inactivity" or "backward school" of policy, which saw the geography of the subcontinent, especially the Himalayas, as sufficient protection against Russian encroachment, and which was less risky and of lower cost.

 Support for and dominancy of the two policies varied across time and place, with changes of government and circumstance.
-In Britain, Gladstone and the Liberals are identified with the Backward school, Disraeli and the Conservatives with the Forward.
+In Britain, Gladstone and the Liberals are identified with the backward school, Disraeli and the Conservatives with the forward.